theBoEffect/s3-unzip/README.md

 # S3 Unzip2

-This is a fork of [S3 Unzip](https://bitbucket.org/copperhill/s3-unzip.git) by Steve Yardumian updated to support gz files with [decompress](https://github.com/kevva/decompress) with the [gz plugin](https://www.npmjs.com/package/decompress-gz)
+This is a fork of [S3 Unzip](https://bitbucket.org/copperhill/s3-unzip.git) by Steve Yardumian updated to support gz files.
+Note, gz not tar.gaz, so its assumed to be a single named compressed file, not a bunch of combined files in a tar that is then compressed.
+I may add tar support later.

 ## S3 Unzip ##